-- Backs up the existing /etc/vxfentab file. - Creates a test file /etc/vxfentab.test for the diskgroup that is modified on each node. - Reads the diskgroup you specified in the vxfenswap command and adds the diskgroup to the /etc/vxfentab.test file on each node. - Verifies that the serial number of the new disks are identical on all the nodes.
-The script terminates if the check fails. - Verifies that the new disk group can support I/O fencing on each node. - If the disk verification passes, the utility reports success and asks if you want to replace the coordinator disk group. - 10 Review the message that the utility displays and confirm that you want to replace the coordinator disk group.
-Else skip to step 13.
+- Backs up the existing /etc/vxfentab file. - Creates a test file /etc/vxfentab.test for the diskgroup that is modified on each node. - Reads the diskgroup you specified in the vxfenswap command and adds the diskgroup to the /etc/vxfentab.test file on each node.

+- Verifies that the serial number of the new disks are identical on all the nodes.
+The script terminates if the check fails. - Verifies that the new disk group can support I/O fencing on each node. - If the disk verification passes, the utility reports success and asks if you want to replace the coordinator disk group. - 10 Confirm whether you want to clear the keys on the coordination points and proceed with the vxfenswap operation.
-'''

-Do you wish to commit this change? [y/n] (default: n) y
+''' Do you want to clear the keys on the coordination points and proceed with the vxfenswap operation? [y/n] (default: n) y '''

-'''